3) Follow Up

-For those who say “yes”, send them a link to our presentation.
+For those who say “yes”, send them a link to your iDecide presentation.

-When I’m at the bar/restaurant, I talk to people that travel.
+When I’m at the bar/restaurant, I talk to people.
+Some of them just end up talking about travel.
 I talk to people that complain about their job or boss.
 It’s pretty easy to work a question in to that conversation.

 If I could show you how to save money on your trip, would that be something you’d want to know more about?

-If I could show you how to replace that job with a system I’m using, would that be something you would want to know more about?
+If I could show you how to replace that income with a system I’m using, would that be something you would want to know more about?

 When I’m riding with my Uber driver, it’s really simple.
 I ask them what else they do when they are not driving.
 They tell me about their job, or they are looking for a job, etc… They may ask me what I do.
-I say, “I’m working with a team of people that helps travelers save money on their hotels, cars, cruises, etc… “.
+I say, “iBuumerang“.
+When they ask what that is, I say, “I’m working with a team of people that helps travelers save money on their hotels, cars, cruises, etc… When they save, I get paid.“.
 They may ask how that works.
 They may ask if we are hiring.
 It really can be very simple.